sav-che/TL-2/Authors/Comes, Orazio {std. Comes}.md

-> [!cite] BHL link: this entry starts at [page 286](https://www.biodiversitylibrary.org/item/103860#page/296/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 286](https://www.biodiversitylibrary.org/page/33265963) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Comes, Orazio (1848-1923), Italian botanist, born at Monopoli, Bari, professor of botany at the Scuola super. agric.
 Portici, also professor at the University of Napoli, ultimately director of the Scuola super. agric.
-Portici, director of the Botanical Garden of the University of Napoli 1877-1917. (*Comes*).
+Portici, director of the Botanical Garden of the University of Napoli 1877-1917.
+**Abbreviated name**: *Comes*

 #### Herbarium and types